harness/developer-hub/docs/continuous-delivery/gitops/use-gitops/gitops-pipeline-steps.md

 :::

 Harness automatically adds multiple steps to the PR pipelines that you create in Harness.
-These steps and optional steps are described in this section.
+These steps and other PR pipeline steps are described in this section.

 Steps that Harness adds to the PR pipeline:
 - Update Release Repo step
 - Merge PR step
 - Fetch Linked Apps step

-Optional steps that you can add to the PR pipeline:
+Other steps that you can add to the PR pipeline:
 - Revert PR step

 :::note